OCRPhysicsExam Board Revision

 Key Concepts

-• 3Magnetic fields are represented by field lines, which indicate the direction and strength of the field.
+• 2Magnetic fields are represented by field lines, which indicate the direction and strength of the magnetic force.

 Simple Explanation